 The more we do it the easier it gets

-But I remember thinking, you know, if the brain is the muscle, which it is, I’m going to, you know, I’m going to test myself push myself a little more each day.
+But I remember thinking, you know, if the brain is the muscle, which it is, I’m going to, you know, I’m going to test myself and push myself a little more each day.
 So there’s this moment where you feel completely just, you are a zombie.
 You are like less, you know, it’s like you’ve had 10 beers kind of thing, and you’re just really out of it.

 And I just remember, you know what, I’m gonna work for an extra 10 minutes and see how long ago and I kind of apply that every day.
-And like, sometimes he had this like, buzzy headache where your body is telling you you’re new.
+And like, sometimes he had this like buzzy headache where your body is telling you you’re new.
 You need to shut down.
 I went through that.
 And then yeah, somehow it kind of just got better and easier Shoal.
 Everything else was getting easier as well.
-So maybe I was refocusing that energy to those 10 minutes, who knows?
+So maybe I was refocusing that energy on those 10 minutes, who knows?
 But it all kind of worked.
 I think pushing yourself within reason. did help me at least for my fatigue.

-That’s it the fact that you would try and you would be brave enough to to risk, you know, humiliation or to ask for help.
+That’s the fact that you would try and you would be brave enough to risk, you know, humiliation or to ask for help.
 That in itself is something to be congratulated and to celebrate.
-So you should definitely be very kind to yourself, you know, you know that saying of, you know, half of the battle is turning up.
-So people who have had strokes is even more so.
-Because we work so much to get to back to like, you know, like that I, I have to do all that stuff.
+So you should be very kind to yourself, you know, you know that saying of, you know, half of the battle is turning up.
+So people who have had strokes are even more so.
+Because we work so much to get back to like, you know, like that I, I have to do all that stuff.
 You know, we should kind of um take the time to, to appreciate that because of all people we should be able to know just how much we’ve gone through.

 So it became Alright, I’ll go and then when I went It wasn’t about interacting or hanging out or talking rubbish or drinking beers or anything like that.
-It was just about actually getting there the task was to get there.
+It was just about getting there the task was to get there.
 And then everything else that came was a bonus.
-So if it came to it that I got to stand up by the barbecue and turn me around like men do, but then that was a bonus.
+So if it came to it I got to stand up by the barbecue and turn around like men do, but then that was a bonus.
 If I didn’t have the energy to do that, I sat there with the chair.

 I kind of allowed myself to do to not talk myself out of something.
 Because previously if I had gone there, I would have done all these things and participated in this way.
 And in that way, this was now just about turning up and that’s it.

-Really, people don’t care too much about what you say, or what you’re not saying.
+People don’t care too much about what you say, or what you’re not saying.
 Turns out people are fairly self-centered in general.
-So if you’re really struggling, you’ll be surprised how much people will quickly you know, step in and say you must be like, oh, they’ll try and finish your sentence for you.
-So, yeah, for me, that was a really nice hack, but also kept my confidence up, you know, it allowed me to maintain my friendship circles.
+So if you’re struggling, you’ll be surprised how much people will quickly you know, step in and say you must be like, oh, they’ll try and finish your sentence for you.
+So, yeah, for me, that was a nice hack, but also kept my confidence up, you know, it allowed me to maintain my friendship circles.
 Sure.
 I was like, oh, applying an overlay of rehab lens of rehab, which helps.

 But you know, it’s so important to still go get out there and just not be too worried about how other people see you.
 Because ultimately, if they don’t see the value or the beauty of the person that is still within you, then maybe they’re not the right friend you need anyway.
-So yeah, having a strike is weirdly great as sifting good, and not so good friends.
+So yeah, having a strike is weirdly great as sifting good, and not-so-good friends.

-Discover how to support your recovery after stroke go to recoveryafterstroke.com
+To discover how to support your recovery after a stroke go to recoveryafterstroke.com